AngeloBremer/blooket-hack/README.md

 - This tool is actively being updated so nothing breaks.
 - Used by hundreds of thousands people.

 All of the hacks are sorted into the gamemode they can be used in.
-If you encounter a problem or a issue please [open a issue here](https://github.com/glixzzy/blooket-hack/issues).
+If you encounter a problem or a issue please.

 If you are a programmer and want to make your own stuff for blooket make sure to check out the [blooket library](https://github.com/glixzzy/blooket-wrapper).